mgrolinger/plantumlstubber/README.md

 The PlantUMLStubber will consider all yaml files in the target/ folder.

 #### Separating names by . and /
-Plantumlstubber treats the characters slash ("/") and dot (".") as separator in the applicationName, service or interface.
+PlantUMLStubber treats the characters slash ("/") and dot (".") as separator in the applicationName, service or interface.
 It will create subdirectories subsequently.
 In general, PlantUMLStubber removes a lot of special characters due to the fact how plantuml will treat special characters.
-For example, if you take the variables _$part1_part2_ vs. _$part3+part4_, the first variable will work within plantuml and the latter not, as plantuml will recognize _$part3_ as variable and _+part4_ as a second word.
+For example, if you take the variables _$part1_part2_ vs. _$part3+part4_, the first variable will work within plantUML and the latter not, as plantUML will recognize _$part3_ as variable and _+part4_ as a second word.
 PlantUML will show a syntax error.

 Taking the following example:
 ```